 3. The aerial is being tampered with.
 We literally have seen it all!
 The most common situation is when the aerial has been disconnected in the morning and then reconnected again later at the end of the day.
 Check the times this is happening.
 Does it coincide with the working day?
 Does the GPS signal disconnect after the vehicle has stopped? (if this was a loose connection this would usually happen only when it was moving).

-If you have any further questions on the above please get in touch with your Client Success Manager at email@example.com and they will be happy to help.
+If you have any further questions on the above please get in touch with your Account Manager at firstname.lastname@example.org and they will be happy to help.